TachyonCMS/multi-site-app/README.md

 # TachyonCMS Multi-Site App

-This is a starting point for building a Quasar app backed by TachyonCMS content.
+This is a starting point for building a Quasar 2, Vue 3 app backed by TachyonCMS content.

 We will support both static and semi-static page generation.
 Only the semi-static routes required for domain parking are fully baked.